Views:

 Claiming emergency appointments

-If the patient is already undergoing an NHS band 1, 2, or 3 CoT and presents with a problem that needs urgent treatment, the additional treatment must be provided as part of the existing course of treatment as a variation of the treatment plan.
+If the patient is already undergoing an NHS band 1, 2, or 3 CoT and presents with a problem that needs Unscheduled Care, the additional treatment must be provided as part of the existing CoT as a variation of the treatment plan.

-If a patient attends for an unscheduled appointment outside of an existing course of treatment and treatment is provided to either relieve pain or prevent deterioration of the patient's dental health, an urgent claim is likely to be appropriate.
+If a patient attends for an unscheduled appointment outside of an existing CoT and treatment is provided to either relieve pain or prevent deterioration of the patient's dental health, this will be provided as an Unscheduled Care claim.

 Treatment required

-The regulations quoted state treatment is provided only to the extent that's necessary to prevent significant deterioration or address the severe pain.
+The regulations state the treatment provided should only be what is needed to prevent significant deterioration or address the severe pain.

-It would not be appropriate to submit an urgent claim until the treatment to resolve the pain such as extraction or extirpation had been provided.
+It would not be appropriate to submit an Unscheduled Care claim until the treatment to resolve the pain has been provided.

 Claim for prescribing antibiotics